A Lesson to Learn: Ebang International Holdings Inc. (EBON)

 EBON’s Market Performance

-EBON stocks went up by 9.12% for the week, with a monthly jump of 34.91% and a quarterly performance of -64.50%.
-The volatility ratio for the week stands at 9.83% while the volatility levels for the past 30 days are set at 10.43% for Ebang International Holdings Inc..
-The simple moving average for the period of the last 20 days is 17.57% for EBON stocks with a simple moving average of -41.79% for the last 200 days.
+EBON stocks went down by -16.98% for the week, with a monthly jump of 16.67% and a quarterly performance of -65.16%.
+The volatility ratio for the week stands at 8.06% while the volatility levels for the past 30 days are set at 9.51% for Ebang International Holdings Inc..
+The simple moving average for the period of the last 20 days is -7.66% for EBON stocks with a simple moving average of -51.20% for the last 200 days.

-During the last 5 trading sessions, EBON rose by +9.12%, which changed the moving average for the period of 200-days by -39.67% in comparison to the 20-day moving average, which settled at $3.19.
-In addition, Ebang International Holdings Inc. saw -38.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EBON fell by -16.98%, which changed the moving average for the period of 200-days by -55.81% in comparison to the 20-day moving average, which settled at $3.36.
+In addition, Ebang International Holdings Inc. saw -49.26% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EBON